macaw-cad/react-jss-typescript-starter/samples/react-typescript/README.md

 npm run plop
 ```

-This command asks for a component name (i.e. MyComponent) and generated the following files:
+This command asks for the type of JSS component to create, a component name (i.e. MyComponent) and generates the following files:

 - `src\jsscomponents\MyComponent\index.tsx`
 - `src\jsscomponents\MyComponent\MyComponent.props.ts`
 - `sitecore\definitions\components\MyComponent.sitecore.ts`

+Currently the following JSS component types are supported:
+- A JSS Class Component with props and state
+- A JSS Function Component

 ## Umbrella